 Satellite Data

-Level 1 GeoTIFF imagery for Landsat 5, 7, and 8 was downloaded from the United States Geological Survey (USGS) GloVis server (Path 4, Row 69).
-All imagery was collected from the month of May, just before the harvest and thus a time of maximum reflective vegetation.
+Level 1 GeoTIFF imagery for Landsat 5 Thematic Mapper (TM), 7 Enhanced Thematic Mapper+ (ETM+), and 8 Operational Land Imager (OLI) were downloaded from the United States Geological Survey (USGS) GloVis server for path 4, row 69.
+All imagery was collected for the month of May, just before the harvest and, therefore,a time of maximum reflective vegetation.
 If more than 10% of the study area was covered with clouds, the image was excluded.

-An Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (DEM) was downloaded from the USGS Earth Explorer server (Coordinates -13.5, -71.5).
+An Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Global Digital Elevation Model (DEM) was downloaded from the USGS Earth Explorer server with coordinates -13.5, -71.5.
 This dataset was processed in 2011 and is globally available at 1 arc-second resolution.

 Meteorological Data

-Weather data, including precipitation and temperature, were collected from the National Climatic Data Center’s Global Summary of the Day interface.
+Weather data, including precipitation and temperature, were collected from the National Climatic Data Center’s (NCDC) Global Summary of the Day (GSOD) interface.
 The weather station used was located at the Teniente Alejandro Velasco Astete International Airport in Cusco, located at 3310 m above sea level and 25 km away from the park.
 Temperature, light intensity, relative humidity and dew point data were also provided by the CIP partners from HOBO data logging units placed at different locations throughout the park.
 These units, from which hourly weather data were extracted, are placed at higher elevations than the airport.
 The HOBO data falls within distinct time ranges from 2012-2013, 2013-2014 and 2014-2015.

 Data Processing